 Most blog networks are easy to identify because the website will look generic, the outbound links will be irrelevant, and each piece of content will be on a different topic.
 What I just described is more likely for a public blog network.

-Well developed private blog networks can be harder to identify.
-Especially if they exported the previous website from Archive.org.
+Well-developed private blog networks could be harder to identify, especially if they exported the previous website from Archive.org.

 In this case, just look for irregularities in domain ownership or overall changes within Archive.org.